bauhouse/sym-pears/README.md

 ### Installing this Symphony Ensemble

 Follow the usual instructions for installing Symphony.
-You'll find these instructions in the README file of the [`master` branch](https://github.com/bauhouse/sym-pears).
+You'll find these instructions in the [README file](https://github.com/bauhouse/sym-pears#readme) of the [`master` branch](https://github.com/bauhouse/sym-pears).
+[More detailed install instructions](http://getsymphony.com/learn/tutorials/view/install-symphony/) can be found on the Symphony site.

+If you are installing with Git, the difference will be that you don't need to clone the Symphony core files.
+These files are in the `master` branch of this repository, which is a snapshot of the [Symphony core](https://github.com/symphonycms/symphony-2), slightly modified to accommodate references to the extension submodules that have been added to the core extensions, and the `workspace` submodule, which contains the majority of the project-specific code that makes this ensemble work.
+The easiest way to grab everything is to use this single command, which will recursively find all submodules, initialize them and checkout the appropriate commit, cloning the files into a directory called `pears`:

+	git clone --recursive git://github.com/bauhouse/sym-pears.git pears

+Alternatively, just download the ZIP file of the latest release and [install the old fashioned way](https://github.com/bauhouse/sym-pears#via-the-old-fashioned-way-1).

+### Change Log

+Version 1.1 - 8 October 2012

+- Updated the Pears ensemble to Symphony 2.3

+Version 1.0 - 7 October 2012

+- Ported the Pears project to Symphony 2.2.5

+### Enjoy Two Different Flavours of Pears

-Now you have your choice of CMS on which to build your pattern library.
-You can find more about the original WordPress theme below.
+Now you have your choice of CMS on which to build your pattern library: WordPress or Symphony.
+You can find more about [the original WordPress theme](https://github.com/simplebits/Pears) below.

 ## A WordPress Theme by Dan Cedarholm